 PAVA BRAVA AWARD

 In recognition of exemplary leadership, vision, planning, and tireless efforts to successfully execute the first Virtually PAVA Symposium, the Pan American Vocology Association Board of Directors formally acknowledges and extends its profound appreciation to Beth Falcone for her outstanding service and presents this inaugural PAVA Brava Award!

 The mission of the Pan American Vocology Association is to advance the scientific and interdisciplinary study of vocalization across species.
 PAVA fosters vocology in all countries of the Western Hemisphere through research, training, and dissemination of knowledge.
 PAVA promotes the creation and development of professional standards and credentials in voice habilitation and supports the currently established credentials in voice rehabilitation.

 If you didn't catch it live, watch Eric Hunter discuss occupational voice use (using the voice as a primary occupational tool) and underlying risk factors.

 October 2019 Forum

-Did you miss the forum with incoming PAVA President Aaron Johnson?
+Did you miss the forum with PAVA President Aaron Johnson?
 Watch the archived video as Johnson discusses how to read, understand, and even enjoy research articles.